 Have you or someone you love been having problems with balance, clumsiness, or feeling dizzy?
-There are a number of issues that can cause these symptoms and besides consulting with your primary care doctor, you might need to see an audiologist here at McGuire’s Hearing Centers in Long Island, NY.
+There are a number of issues that can cause these symptoms and besides consulting with your primary care doctor, you might need to see an audiologist here at McGuire’s Hearing Centers in Long Island, Bronx and Westchester, NY.

 We can perform hearing tests and a balance assessment to help you and your doctor determine what might be causing you or your family member to have problems with hearing, balance, and dizziness.
 We can also give you peace of mind and provide you with information to help you better understand your dizziness.